http-interop/http-middleware/README.md

 The most severe is that passing an empty response has no guarantees that the response is in a usable state.
-This is further exacerbated by the fact that a middleware may modify the response before passing it for further dispatching.
+This is further exacerbated by the fact that a middleware may modify the response before passing it for further processing.

 Further compounding the problem is that there is no way to ensure that the response body has not been written to, which can lead to incomplete output or